 Snowflake data warehouses often contain huge data volumes and a wide spectrum of data types—everything from raw, semi-structured data to structured, transactional data from multiple systems.
 As such, Snowflake’s data warehouse opens up a broader array of data to extract value from, which requires a more dynamic approach to data quality over more traditional rigid processes.
 For instance, Snowflake uses independently performing virtual warehouses to process queries.

-Your organization can improve the accuracy, consistency, and completeness of data in a warehouse by using data preparation solutions that combine a visual approach with machine learning to automate data cleaning procedures and provide insights into anomalies and data quality issues.
+Your organization can improve overall performance as well as the accuracy, consistency, and completeness of data in a warehouse by using data preparation solutions that combine a visual approach with machine learning to automate data cleaning procedures and provide insights into anomalies and data quality issues.
 Automation can handle the scale of Snowflake data warehouses and identify data values that appear to be incorrect, invalid, missing or mismatched.
 This warehouse also gives organizations the ability to use less structured datasets with changing schemas, which requires a data preparation solution for getting the most out of this data.

 As greater and greater volumes of new diverse data is ingested and integrated into your Snowflake data warehouse, your organization needs to continuously validate that data quality is being maintained and the needed schema for downstream analytics is met.
 Continuous validation means that users shouldn’t have to wait until the end of a validation process to view and test results—a process that’s integral to agile development methods.
 Your organization needs a data preparation solution that immediately and automatically detects potential data quality issues in large volumes of data, as well as monitor data flows and alert users when new data is ready for validation.